microsoft/Olive/examples/directml/stable_diffusion/README.md

 Olive merges the LoRA weights into the base model before conversion to ONNX (see `user_script.py:merge_lora_weights`), which means the output models are fully baked.
 This approach simplifies downstream ONNX-based graph optimizations and enables performance-critical fusions (e.g. multi-head attention) that will not occur if the injected LoRA layers remain in the graph.
 As a consequence, if you want to switch LoRA weights you must reoptimize the affected models (generally U-Net).
 Retaining the flexibility of pluggable LoRA weights in the output ONNX models would require the LoRA weights be saved as external data along with fusion of the attention processors at runtime.

-# Stable Diffusion Optimization with CUDA <!-- omit in toc -->
+## Stable Diffusion Optimization with CUDA
 This example can also be used to optimize Stable Diffusion models for CUDA.
-You can use the same `stable_diffusion.py` script with `--provider cuda` to optimize the models for CUDA and test inference.
+You can use the same `stable_diffusion.py` script with `--provider cuda` option to optimize the models for CUDA and test inference.
 The optimized models will be stored under `models/optimized-cuda/[model_id]` (for example `models/optimized-cuda/runwayml/stable-diffusion-v1-5`).

 Install the common requirements:
 ```
 pip install -r requirements-common.txt
 ```

-The CUDA example required the latest onnxruntime-gpu code which can either be built from source or installed from the nightly builds.
+The CUDA example requires the latest onnxruntime-gpu code which can either be built from source or installed from the nightly builds.
 The following command can be used to install the latest nightly build of onnxruntime-gpu:
 ```
 # uninstall any pre-existing onnxruntime packages
 pip uninstall -y onnxruntime onnxruntime-gpu onnxruntime-directml ort-nightly ort-nightly-gpu ort-nightly-directml